 Dear Students and Educators:

-It is with great pleasure that I introduce you to the Fifth Edition of the Health Occupations & Technology (H.O.T.)
-Guide—Careers in Connecticut.
-As the health care system in the United States has become increasingly complex over the past decades, exploring career options within it has become a greater challenge.
 The H.O.T.
-Guide is your map . . . and serves as a comprehensive guide to all of the health and biotechnology careers for which there is an educational program offered in Connecticut.
-This guide is specifically designed for those interested in learning more about health and biotechnology careers and educational opportunities for such careers in the state of Connecticut.
+Guide is your map . . . and serves as a comprehensive guide to many of the health and biotechnology careers for which there is an educational program offered in Connecticut.
+This guide is specifically designed for those interested in learning more about health and biotechnology careers and educational opportunities for such careers in the state.
 The guide is also a great resource tool for educators and guidance counselors to share with their students as they start thinking about college and career choices.

-One of the primary objectives of Connecticut Area Health Education Centers (AHEC) is to promote health careers, and this guide is just one of many projects Connecticut AHEC is working on to fulfill this objective.
+One of the primary objectives of Connecticut Area Health Education Centers (CT AHEC) is to promote health careers, and this guide is just one of many projects CT AHEC is working on to fulfill this objective.
 The various AHEC regional centers throughout Connecticut plan and coordinate numerous programs aimed at exposing students and others to health careers as well as preparing learners for particular careers.
-Examples of such programs include: Youth Health Service Corps, Public Health Ambassadors, Biomedical Engineering Discovery Program, CT Junior Science and Humanities Symposium, Migrant Farm Workers Medical Summer Program, CNA Pathways to College Program, Medical/Community Interpreter Program and Community Health Worker Core Competency Training.
+Examples of such programs include: Youth Health Service Corps, Public Health Ambassadors, Biomedical Engineering Discovery Program, CT Junior Science and Humanities Symposium, CNA Pathways to College Program, Collegiate Health Service Corps, the Medical/Community Interpreter Program, and Community Health Worker Core Competency Training.
 All of these programs provide opportunities to learn more about health careers through hands-on experience and interaction with health care professionals.

 The guide provides valuable information about planning for college, financial aid, enrichment programs, and educational opportunities in Connecticut.
 The H.O.T.
 Guide also answers the following questions for over eighty different health and biotechnology careers: